CSIhelp/Stewrd_CalamansiPie/README.md

-# John
+# STEWRD

 ## Overview
-John is a web platform that compiles various automation scripts and tools that provides a collection of automation tools for handling invoice management, payment tracking, and financial reporting.
+STEWRD is a web platform that compiles various automation scripts and tools that provides a collection of automation tools for handling invoice management, payment tracking, and financial reporting.
 It aims to save time for businesses and individuals by automating repetitive billing and payment processes.

 ## Tech Stack